-You’re feeling good and raring to start your CrossFit workout, so you might not think you need to warm up first, but you’re wrong.
+You’re feeling fit and raring to start your CrossFit workout, so you might not think you need to warm up first, but you’re wrong.

 How to warm up for CrossFit?
-Your warm-up routine should consist of the following:
+Your warm ups should consist of the following:

 Start With Cardio

-Do a cardio warm up of your choice, such as running or jumping.
+Choose a cardio warm up of your preference such as running, jumping, or jump rope.

 However, make sure you can still maintain a conversation with someone so that you’re not overexerting yourself.